Coronavirus: Timeline of confirmed cases in the UK

 – March 1

-The UK total climbs to 35 after 12 new patients are identified in England.
+The UK total climbs to 36 after 12 new patients are identified in England and Scotland reports its first case.

-Three of the patients were close contacts of a known Covid-19 case that was transmitted within the UK.
+Three of the latest cases in England are family members of a man from Surrey who was the first to catch the illness within the UK.

+All four are adults, including one more from Surrey and two from West Sussex, and are not GPs or health workers, the acting regional director for the south of England for PHE says.

 Another new patient, from Essex, had no relevant travel to an affected area, according to Prof Whitty, and it was unclear whether the patient had contracted it “directly or indirectly” from somebody who had recently travelled abroad.